CarLingo/carlingo.github.io/_posts/2015-06-19-painless-devops-for-busy-teams.markdown

 [AWS OpsWorks](http://aws.amazon.com/opsworks/) is an application management service that makes it easy to deploy and operate applications of all shapes and sizes.

 You define stacks, layers, and applications.
 A Stack is a logical group of Layers/Applications that serves a common purpose.
 We have development, staging, and production stacks.
 Inside each stack are layers and applications.
 Layers are blueprints for AWS resources.
 The Layer defines each resources settings and configurations, default layers exist so you can quickly create caches, databases, and web app layers.
 Applications represent code in a repository you wish to install on a resource.
-All of this is easy to control and visualize via a well designed dashboard. [ LINK AND show pic]
+All of this is easy to control and visualize via a well designed dashboard.

 AWS OpsWorks is designed to run [Chef](https://www.chef.io/chef/) cookbooks and comes with a [large library of cookbooks](https://github.com/opscode-cookbooks/aws) powering the default Layers.
 Chef allows you to define your infustructure as code.
 I have used [Puppet](https://puppetlabs.com/), [Ansible](http://www.ansible.com/home), and [Fabric](http://www.fabfile.org/) in the past and found Chef easy to learn.
 It has a strong and helpful [community](https://supermarket.chef.io/) and extending a default OpsWorks layer to meet you specific needs is easy and quick.